RedR1ghtHand/RedMarket/README.md

 A big shoutout to the [Best README Template](https://github.com/othneildrew/Best-README-Template) by othneildrew for the awesome README inspiration!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### License

+This project is licensed under a custom **Non-Commercial License**.
+You may use it for learning and educational purposes only.
+Commercial use is strictly prohibited.
+See the [LICENSE](./LICENSE.txt) file for details.